 New Cyber Wardens program to develop crucial cyber skills training for small business owners.

-Cyber Liability Insurance* protects small businesses from claims in the event of a cyber breach or attack and can help small businesses reduce their risk.
+Cyber Liability insurance* protects small businesses from claims in the event of a cyber breach or attack and can help small businesses reduce their risk.

 BizCover, Australia’s leading insurance comparison website for small business owners, has applauded the launch this month of a new initiative aimed at creating Australia’s first cyber safety workplace certification for the small business sector.